Tumours of the salivary glands

 Diagnosis: what kinds of tests are required?

-Usually, the paediatrician will first take a thorough medical history (anamne-sis) and perform a physical exam.
+Usually, the paediatrician will first take a thorough medical history (anamnesis) and perform a physical examination.
 There are no laboratory results that are specifically indicative of a salivary gland tumour.
 When palpation and/or symptoms are suspicious of a tumour, imaging diagnostics will help find out whether this is the case.

 Ultrasound (sonography), magnetic resonance tomography (MRT, layered scanning of the body using magnetic fields and radio waves) and/or computed tomography (CT, detailed x-ray slices of the body) help to obtain information on the tumour’s location, its size, extent and growth pattern.
-When dealing with children and adolescents, not using x-ray techniques is the goal, therefore, ultrasound and magnetic resonance tomography are the standards.
+When dealing with children and adolescents, not using techniques based on X-rays is the goal, therefore, ultrasound and magnetic resonance tomography are the standards.

 Obtaining a tissue sample is not mandatory, since surgical tumour removal is scheduled at the beginning of treatment.